Naandalist/todo-app/README.md

 # mobile todo app

-This is a repo to train myself.
+## This is repo to train myself.

+I have to be able to use hooks.
+After feeling enough with class based components.

-I will use React Native-Hooks by following instructions from Shaun Net Ninja
+I use React Native-Hooks by following instructions from Shaun Net Ninja.